 For connecting to local Oracle servers (in your local network), Skyvia offers two options: direct connections and agent connections.

 In order to use a direct connection, your Oracle server must be available through the Internet.
-If you are connecting to Oracle server in your local network, allow such connections in your firewall (Skyvia accesses your server from the IP 184.108.40.206).
-You should also configure port forwarding.
+If you are connecting to Oracle server in your local network, allow such connections in your firewall.
+See the IPs to allow in the How to Configure Local Database Server to Access It from Skyvia topic.

 Agent connections don’t have such requirements, but you need to install the Skyvia Agent application in order to use them.